What is Bad Debt Expense Formula?

 Relevance and Use

-Bad debt expense equation is an accounting procedure generally followed in the preparation of annual financial statements.
+Bad debt expense equation is an accounting procedure generally followed in preparing annual financial statements.
 Its relevance and use can be understood with the help of the following points:

-- Bad debt expense equation helps in obtaining a true and fair view of financial statements as net profit and debtors are correctly estimated by identifying bad and doubtful debts.
+- The bad debt expense equation helps obtain a true and fair view of financial statements as net profit and debtors are correctly estimated by identifying bad and doubtful debts.

-- Bad debt expense recognized through the allowance method helps the organization to keep some funds aside for meeting future expenses.
+- Bad debt expense recognized through the allowance method helps the organization keep some funds aside to meet future expenses.

 - The allowance method is based on the matching principle in accounting, so it affirms that financial statements have been made using generally accepted accounting principles.